MrRincon/Five_Dice_Strategy_Game/README.md

 TASK

-Your task is to write a Java 8 program (as a NetBeans project) to simulate a simple dice game for two players sitting at the console, i.e., taking turns by sharing the keyboard.
+Rrite a Java 8 program (as a NetBeans project) to simulate a simple dice game for two players sitting at the console, i.e., taking turns by sharing the keyboard.
 The game is a scoring game that requires five dice.
 The aim of the game is to be the player with the highest cumulative score after seven rounds of play.
 A description of the game follows.

 GAME DESCRIPTION